shimbindra/shimbindra.github.io/_posts/2014-10-05-wedding-itinerary.md

 ### Who to fly with:

 * Air Transat are normally the cheapest airline and operate direct from Gatwick to Toronto Pearson.
-(I’ve flown with them a few times, they have two types of planes: One type as a personal TV and decent legroom, the other type doesn’t have either)
+(I’ve flown with them a few times, they have two types of planes: One type has a personal TV and decent legroom, the other type doesn’t have either)
 * Sun Wing (budget airline but I’ve never used them)
 * All other standard airlines (Air Canada, BA, America Airlines etc)